arunp77/Job-Market-project/Docker-image-integration.md

       run: docker push arunp77/job_market:latest
    ```

+    It will triggers on pushes to the `main` branch.
+It checks out the repository.
+It logs in to Docker Hub using secrets for your Docker Hub username and password.
+It builds the Docker image using the Dockerfile in the repository's root directory.
+It pushes the built Docker image to the Docker Hub repository.

 7. **Creating a docker image directly into the Docker hub**:
    - To build the docker image, navigate to the root directory of the project in the terminal and run